Are you looking for the best laptops for architecture students? This is the article for you.

 The last three digits identify the processor model.
 You can use this number to compare products belonging to the same line.
 Quite simply, the higher the performance, the higher the model number: for example, an i5-6600 will perform better than an i5-6500.

 Finally, in some cases, it is possible that the 4-digit number is accompanied by one or two letters.
 K means that the processor multiplier is unlocked ( unlocked), namely that it is possible to manually change the frequency of the CPU speed within certain limits.
 This operation is called overclocking and is not recommended for inexperienced users.
-The presence of a letter T indicates that the processor is optimized for consumption.
+The presence of the letter T indicates that the processor is optimized for consumption.

 Also Read: Best Laptops For Digital Marketing